- Archives Home

 Is there visitor parking on the ETSU campus?

 Yes, visitor parking is available.
 Click here to obtain a visitor parking permit or e-mail the Department of Public Safety at email@example.com.
-You will need to know when you plan to visit, your tag number, and your driver license .
+You will need to know when you plan to visit, your tag number, and your driver license number.
 Parking services will e-mail you a permit to place on your dashboard.
 A permit allows you to park in any faculty, staff, or student parking lot.
 There is no charge for a permit.
+If you cannot obtain a parking permit via email, you may request a permit on the day of arrival at the Parking Services drive up window located at 132 Stout Drive near the main entrance to ETSU from University Parkway.

 What kind of genealogical resources are in the Archives?

-While our Appalachian Collections focus primarily on the history and culture of the region, we may have family papers of interest to you.
+While our Appalachian Collections focus primarily on the history and culture of the region, we may have family papers and county histories helpful for genealogical research.
 Microfilm census records and local newspapers are housed in Sherrod Library's microfilm department, on the 2nd floor of Sherrod Library.
 This link will take you to the Sherrod Library Catalog.

 Does the Archives provide reference assistance?